swanky-rt/Student-Navigator/assignment-5/README.md

 To quantify information retention in a context-aware way, I compared the minimized outputs to the scenario’s expected ground truth.
 The AirGap paper defines utility as
 > "utility score, quantifying the proportion of task-relevant information shared with third party p" [[Paper Link]](https://arxiv.org/pdf/2405.05175)

 For each scenario (e.g., recruiter outreach, public job board, etc), I defined what should be shared according to that privacy directive (what columns is relevant to the scenario).
-For each field, I then measured how semantically similar my minimized output was to this ideal disclosure using *cosine similarity* with original data as contextual hijacking, none of the data is contextually safe to share and Professor mentioned about no ground truth in Context Hijacking.
+For each field, I then measured how semantically similar my minimized output was to this ideal disclosure using *cosine similarity* with original data as contextual hijacking, none of the data is contextually safe to share and the context-hijacking attack behaves like a real agent that can access an LLM conversation or prompt stream, and will attempt to recover the privileged or private information that the system was supposed to keep separate.

 I used cosine similarity to measure semantic utility because it captures meaning rather than exact text overlap.
 In privacy-minimization scenarios, especially those involving natural-language redaction by LLMs, the minimized output is often paraphrased or restructured, but still correct and contextually relevant.